Who is Hezbollah leader Hassan Nasrallah?

-Hassan Nasrallah is presumed dead after Israeli airstrikes on Hezbollah’s stronghold Dahieh.
-His daughter Zainab Nasrallah was reportedly killed in the same attack.
-Who is Hassan Nasrallah who has been leading the organization since 1992.
+Hezbollah leader Hassan Nasrallah is presumed dead following Israeli airstrikes on the group’s stronghold in Dahieh.
+Reports indicate that his daughter, Zainab Nasrallah, was also killed in the attack.

-The Secretary General of Hezbollah, was born into a poor Shiite family on August 31, 1960, in Beirut.
-His family, originally from Tyre, moved to Beirut for work, but they returned to their village during Lebanon’s civil war in 1975.
-Nasrallah, then 15, joined the Shiite Amal Movement.
+His family, originally from Tyre, had moved to Beirut for work but returned to their village when the civil war erupted in 1975.
+At just 15, Nasrallah joined the Shiite Amal Movement, marking the beginning of his political and militant career.

 Rise to leadership